CityofToronto/bdit_data-sources/gis/centreline/readme.md

 - `gis_core.get_centreline_btwn_intersections_trsp`

-Shortest path routing that incorporates turn restrictions with the use of `gis_core.centreline_routing_restrictions`.
+Shortest path routing that only consider when a path is physically connected with the use of `gis_core.centreline_routing_restrictions`.
+For example, if a path does not intersect in real life (e.g. different elevation like an overpass), it will be get routed through.

+Note: Actual turn restrictions are NOT restricted at this moment.

 Example:
 ```sql
 SELECT *